 2. NVMe Expansion Card and PCIe x16 Speed

 NVMe SSDs use the PCIe interface.
-While they may connect to an M.2 slot which looks different compared to a typical PCIe slot, it uses the same PCIe interface.
+While they may connect to an M.2 slot that looks different from a typical PCIe slot, it uses the same interface.

-Hence the same principles of the PCIe interface also apply for the NVMe SSDs.
-In other words, they are impacted by the version of the slot they go into.
+Hence, the same PCIe interface principles also apply to the NVMe SSDs.
+In other words, they are impacted by the slot version they go into.

 An NVMe SSD occupies four PCIe lanes typically.
-As such, an x16 slot can be occupied with an expansion card that has FOUR M.2 NVMe slots.
+An x16 slot can be occupied populated expansion card with FOUR M.2 NVMe slots.

-Ideally the version of the NVMe SSD, and that of the expansion card and of the x16 slot on the motherboard should all match for them to work optimally.
+Ideally, the version of the NVMe SSD, that of the expansion card, and the x16 slot on the motherboard should all match for them to work optimally.

 If you insert a PCIe Version 3.0 NVMe Expansion card into a PCIe version 4.0 x16 PCIe slot, the interface will work on the speeds of the former.

-Similarly, if you insert a Gen 3 NVMe SSD into a newer PCIe 4.0 slot, the speed will again conform to that of the former even if you have a PCIe 4.0 expansion card.
+Similarly, if you insert a Gen 3 NVMe SSD into a newer PCIe 4.0 slot, the speed will again conform to the former, even if you have a PCIe 4.0 expansion card.

-The short answer to the question “how fast is PCIe x16?” is that it depends upon its version.
-It ranges from 4.00 GB/s for PCIe v1.0 all the way to 31.50 GB/s for PCIe v4.0.
+The short answer to the question “How fast is PCIe x16?” is that it depends upon its version.
+It ranges from 4.00 GB/s for PCIe v1.0 to 31.50 GB/s for PCIe v4.0.

-If you have just recently bought a PC, there are high chances that your x16 slot would conform to V4.0 speeds.
-If you have a 3-10 year old PC, then chances are that you have a v3.0 x16 slot (15.75 GB/s).
-Anything older and you may have an x16 slot conforming to version 2.0 speeds.
+If you recently bought a PC, there is a high chance that your x16 slot would conform to V4.0 speeds.
+If you have a 3-10-year-old PC, you have a v3.0 x16 slot (15.75 GB/s).
+Anything older, and you may have an x16 slot conforming to version 2.0 speeds.